Sanmeet007/python-protos/pandas/readme.md

 - You can filter , print , convert and do lot more with this.
 - Uses prettytable , json , json2html like libraries under the hood for better functioning.
 - Made by dev for devs and data scientists ^\_^
+- Compatible with python version 3.10 or above

 ### Dependencies :